cloudqubes/ootc-documentation/source/adminguide/storage.rst

    <#vm-storage-migration>`_.

 A volume can be detached from a guest VM and attached to another guest.
-Both CloudStack administrators and users can detach volumes from VMs and move them to other VMs.
+Both OOTC administrators and users can detach volumes from VMs and move them to other VMs.

 If the two VMs are in different clusters, and the volume is large, it may take several minutes for the volume to be moved to the new VM.

 #.
-Log in to the CloudStack UI as a user or admin.
+Log in to the OOTC UI as a user or admin.

 #.
 In the left navigation bar, click Storage, and choose Volumes in
    Select View.
 Alternatively, if you know which VM the volume is